Prix AIVP Antoine Rufenacht

 Find out all the latest news about the AIVP Prize Antoine Rufenacht:

-Launch of the AIVP Prize Antoine Rufenacht
+Results of the 2024 edition of the AIVP Prize Antoine Rufenacht

 The Internationa Association Cities & Ports